 Glasgow Cathedral and Glasgow Necropolis

-Glasgow Cathedral is the oldest building in Glasgow and is located where St Mungo - the city's patron saint - built its original church.
+Glasgow Cathedral is the oldest building in Glasgow and is located where St Mungo - the city's patron saint - built his original church.
 The medieval cathedral is the only one on the Scottish mainland to survive the Reformation in the 16th century almost unscathed.
 St. Mungo's tomb can be found in the crypt.